Critical Contrast: PLBY Group (PLBY) and Its Peers

-PLBY Group (NASDAQ:PLBY – Get Free Report) is one of 29 public companies in the “Miscellaneous retail” industry, but how does it contrast to its competitors?
-We will compare PLBY Group to similar companies based on the strength of its analyst recommendations, institutional ownership, earnings, risk, profitability, valuation and dividends.
+PLBY Group (NASDAQ:PLBY – Get Free Report) is one of 28 public companies in the “Miscellaneous retail” industry, but how does it weigh in compared to its peers?
+We will compare PLBY Group to related businesses based on the strength of its earnings, analyst recommendations, valuation, profitability, dividends, institutional ownership and risk.

-PLBY Group has a beta of 2.53, meaning that its stock price is 153% more volatile than the S&P 500.
-Comparatively, PLBY Group’s competitors have a beta of 1.14, meaning that their average stock price is 14% more volatile than the S&P 500.

-This table compares PLBY Group and its competitors’ net margins, return on equity and return on assets.
+This table compares PLBY Group and its peers top-line revenue, earnings per share (EPS) and valuation.

 |PLBY Group